 Background on DNA Test

-I have tested my DNA with National Geographic DNA , Family Tree DNA and Ancestry DNA and it has opened up many new questions.
+I have tested my DNA with National Geographic DNA , Family Tree DNA, Ancestry DNA and YSEQ, and these test have answered some questions but opened up many new questions.
 Before I start discussing my results I need to provide some background information on DNA test.
 There are currently three types of DNA that are generally used for genealogical research.

 The other type of DNA used in genealogy is contained in the cell nucleus and is packaged in 23 pairs of chromosomes.
 For DNA based genealogical research this nucleic DNA is divided into autosomal and Y-DNA depending on which chromosomes it is packaged in.
 The first 22 chromosome pairs are the autosomal chromosomes.
 In these each member of the pair has the same structure: however, in the 23rd pair (the sex chromosomes) the structure differs depending on your sex.
 If you are female you have a pair of X chromosomes; however, if you are male you have a X and a Y. The Y is smaller than the X so the two members of the pair differ.
 Whether you are male or female is determined by your fathers sperm which can contain either X or Y. If a sperm containing a X fertilizes the egg then you become female (XX) but if a sperm containing a Y fertilizes the egg then you become male (XY).
 DNA from the Y member of the 23rd pair of chromosomes in males is the other type of nucleic DNA used in genealogical research since this DNA only comes from your father and was passed down from his father like the family name in European cultures.
 Females do not have Y DNA so they cannot do this test.